SAP-samples/codejam-cap-llm/exercises/08-implement-embedding-service/README.md

 2. Under the `/srv` directory, create a new file `embedding-storage.js`.

-3. Open the file and add the following code to it:
+3. Open the file and add the following properties to it:

 ```JavaScript
 const cds = require('@sap/cds')